Red Claw Crab Care Guide: Not a Freshwater Crab (Despite What the Store Says)

 When choosing tank mates for Red Claw Crabs, it is important to consider their aggressive and territorial nature as well as the brackish water requirements.
 This may reduce the number of suitable aquarium companions for these crabs.
 To ensure compatibility when housing Red Claw Crabs with other aquatic species, certain precautions should be taken into account.

-It can be difficult to find compatible tank mates that suit both environment and behavior needs.
+It is difficult to find compatible tank mates that suit both environment and behavior needs.
 Understanding how best to combine different fish or invertebrates in one system will lead you towards a successful community setup involving your Red Claws!

 Suitable Tank Mates